TOBlanks/Tonya-Blanks/README.md

 # 👋 Welcome to My Portfolio

 I’m **Tonya O. Blanks, PMP®, CSM, LSSGB** — a Program Manager and AI Adoption Strategist.
-This GitHub serves as a showcase of my work at the intersection of **program management, digital transformation, and applied AI adoption**.
+This Portofolio serves as a high level view of conceptual work at the intersection of **program management, digital transformation, and applied AI adoption**.

 ---